rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/get-show-regional-source-addresses.rst

     GET /v1.0/{account}/regionalsourceaddresses

-Shows all regional source addresses for all the host machines with specific clusterType assocaited with account.
+Shows all regional source addresses for all the host machines with specific clusterType associated with account.

    The following table shows the possible response codes for this operation: